-QuestionPro is survey software that caters to everyone from beginners to experts.
-It offers plans including market research, academic research, customer experience, and workforce modules.
-Its customers include companies like Microsoft, Amazon, and Disney.
+QuestionPro is a survey software that caters to everyone from beginners to experts.

 QuestionPro users can add multiple question types and access more than 88 features, plus a library of more than 250 customizable professional survey templates which they can personalize surveys with their branding.

-Users can apply logic to their online surveys with point-and-click logic to easily create survey branches, skip logic, text piping, survey looping, extractions, and randomization.
-If you need help designing your survey, QuestionPro also offers a range of custom professional services, as well as robust training and support.
-You can deploy your survey instantly and view results in real-time.
+Users can apply logic to their online surveys with point-and-click logic to easily create survey branches, skip logic, text piping, survey looping, extractions and randomization.

 No two businesses are the same, which means that every business’s survey results—and the action needed in response—will look different.